-- An eviction can be stopped ONLY by Plaintiff/Plaintiff’s Attorney, or by a court order specifically staying/stopping the eviction.
+An eviction can be stopped only by Plaintiff/Plaintiff’s Attorney, or by a court order specifically staying/stopping the eviction.
 The court order must be signed by a Judge.
 A motion does not stop an eviction.
-If the tenant(s) receives a stay order, it is the tenant(s)’s responsibility to notify the landlord/owner and the Sheriff’s Office, on the same day, to ensure the eviction will be cancelled.
+If the tenant(s) receives a stay order, it is the tenant(s)’s responsibility to notify the landlord/owner and the Sheriff’s Office, on the same day, to ensure the eviction will be canceled.
 The Sheriff’s Office will not contact the landlord/owner.